Modular differential equations and null vectors: Introduction

 The recent interest in this problem arose from the analysis of Witten concerning pure gravity in AdS$_3$ \cite{Witten:2007kt}.
 He suggested that the corresponding boundary theories should be holomorphically factorising bosonic conformal field theories at $c=24 k$ with $k=1,2,\ldots$, where $k\rightarrow \infty$ describes the classical limit of the AdS$_3$ theory.
 Furthermore, the corresponding chiral theories should be extremal, meaning that up to level $k+1$ above the vacuum, the theory only consists of Virasoro descendants of the vacuum state.
 For $k=1$, the resulting conformal field theory is the famous Monster theory \cite{FLM,Borcherds} (for a beautiful introduction see \cite{Gannon}), but for $k\geq 2$ an explicit realisation of these theories is so far not known.
 The above constraints, however, specify the character of these meromorphic conformal field theories uniquely \cite{Hoehn,Witten:2007kt}.
 Furthermore, the $k=2$ vacuum amplitudes are well-defined on higher genus Riemann surfaces \cite{Witten:2007kt}, and the genus $2$ amplitude of the $k=3$ theory was shown to be consistent (by some other methods) \cite{Gaiotto:2007xh}.
 Their method determines also the genus 2 partition functions uniquely up to $k\leq 10$.
 There has also been some evidence that suggests that these extremal theories account correctly for the corresponding gravity amplitudes \cite{Manschot:2007zb,Yin:2007gv,Yin:2007at,Maloney:2007ud}.

 On the other hand, it is not clear whether the theories with $k\geq 2$ do indeed exist.
 It was proposed in \cite{Gaberdiel:2007ve} that the analysis of their modular differential equations could shed light on this question.
 Since these theories are self-dual, they only have a single highest weight representation, and thus only a single character.
 One can then obtain an estimate for the order $s$ of the differential equation that annihilates this character; this is proportional, for large $k$, to $s\sim \sqrt{k}$.
-On the other hand, if there is a direct relation between modular differential equations and null vectors in the vacuum Verma module, a modular differential equation at order $s$ should imply that the vacuum Verma module has a null vector at conformal weight $2s$.
-This would then lead to a contradiction for $k\geq 42$ since the extremal theories do not have any null vectors at such low levels \cite{Gaberdiel:2007ve}.
+On the other hand, if there is a direct relation between modular differential equations and null-vectors in the vacuum Verma module, a modular differential equation at order $s$ should imply that the vacuum Verma module has a null-vector at conformal weight $2s$.
+This would then lead to a contradiction for $k\geq 42$ since the extremal theories do not have any null-vectors at such low levels \cite{Gaberdiel:2007ve}.

 In \cite{Gaberdiel:2007ve} a more specific conjecture was made (and supported by some evidence).
 It was suggested that if a conformal field theory satisfies an order $s$ modular differential equation, then $L_{-2}^s\Omega\in O_{[2]}$.
-(In particular, this conjecture implies the weaker statement that the vacuum Verma module has a null vector at level $2s$.)
+(In particular, this conjecture implies the weaker statement that the vacuum Verma module has a null-vector at level $2s$.)
 The original form of the conjecture has turned out to be incorrect: the example of Gaiotto \cite{Gaiotto:2008jt} involving tensor products of the Monster theory demonstrates this fact.
-This example is however not in conflict with the weaker statement that the vacuum Verma module possesses a null vector at level $2s$ --- albeit one that is of a somewhat different form.
-In fact, the tensor products of the Monster theory have many null vectors at levels that are even below the one suggested by the order of the modular differential equation!
+This example is however not in conflict with the weaker statement that the vacuum Verma module possesses a null-vector at level $2s$ --- albeit one that is of a somewhat different form.
+In fact, the tensor products of the Monster theory have many null-vectors at levels that are even below the one suggested by the order of the modular differential equation!